Format and schedule

-More specifically, using a platform called Gather, which allows for proximity-based chat (in text, audio, and video) with people “near” you, thus facilitating breakout groups, poster sessions, and interstitial networking moments.
+On the internet, using a platform called Gather.
+Gather allows for proximity-based chat (in text, audio, and video) with people “near” you, thus facilitating breakout groups, poster sessions, and interstitial networking moments.

-Do I belong at LingComm21 even if I’m not a linguist?
+Do I belong at LingComm23 even if I’m not a linguist?
 Does it count if I’m communicating in areas that aren’t online?
 Does it make sense for me to be on programming?

 Yes!
-We believe strongly that both linguists and communicators have things to learn from each other – knowledge of a topic doesn’t always translate into communicating effectively about that topic.
+We believe strongly that both linguists and communicators have things to learn from each other.
+Knowledge of a topic doesn’t always translate into communicating effectively about that topic.
 We’ve been inspired by scicomm (science communication) conferences, which contain a mix of media/policy folks who specialize in science-related topics as well as scientists from a wide variety of subfields who communicate beyond technical audiences.
-If you’re still wondering if you “count”, feel free to fill out the participation form anyway and let the organising committee decide rather than the inside of your head.

-You might also be more of a linguistics enthusiast than a lingcommer (more interested in consuming the interesting things that other people make related to linguistics than in creating them yourself), and that’s also a wonderful thing to be!
+You might be more of a linguistics enthusiast than a lingcommer–that is, more interested in consuming the interesting things that other people make related to linguistics than in creating them yourself–and that’s also a wonderful thing to be!
 In that case, you might be more interested in the public-facing events of LingFest.

 What accessibility is being provided?

-Main events will largely be in English with English live-captions by a trained captioner.
-Text chat options in English will be available for breakout and networking sessions, and we’re also happy to arrange complementary registration/tech demos for any interpreters you might want to bring.
-Both official and informal programming (panels, meetups, and so on) is being formed out of the interests and backgrounds of participants, so we encourage participants to note if they’d be interested in events in other languages, whether signed or spoken.
+All English sessions will be live-captioned in English by a trained captioner.
+Text chat options in English will be available for breakout and networking sessions, and we’re also happy to arrange complimentary registration/tech demos for any interpreters you might want to bring.

 Have other accessibility needs or questions?

-Let us know via the participation form, on social media, or by emailing email@example.com.
+Let us know via social media, or by emailing email@example.com.

 I have another question that’s not answered by this FAQ!